There are affiliate links in here. I get a small commission if you purchase through them.

 Next stop Hagnaya!
 This is where you will get on the ferry to take you to Bantayan.
 Just follow the flow of people, I think that’s where everyone on that bus was going.
 It leaves every couple of hours, but I couldn’t say which hours for sure.
 Once you make it to Bantayan, there will be plenty of tricycle drivers waiting to take you to your final destination.
 It’s pretty easy!

-How to get to Bantayan from Cebu City
+How to get From Cebu To Bantayan Island

-To get there from Cebu City, go to the North bus terminal and get on a bus to Maya.
+To get from Cebu To Bantayan Island, go to the North bus terminal and get on a bus to Maya.
 This bus will also stop in Bogo, that’s where you should get off, and follow the directions above from there.
 Easy peasy, lemon squeazy!
 Now onto the good stuff, what to do once you finally get there.

 While Bantayan may not seem like the epicenter of activity, there are actually quite a few things to do on Bantayan from checking out caves to skydiving, there is even quite a bit of variety.